 The CLINF Nordic Centre of Excellence investigates the effects of climate change on the prevalence of infectious diseases in humans and animals in Northern regions and predicts the impact that changed risks of infections may have on northern societies, their culture, and their economy.
 CLINF research covers the geographic area from Nuuk in Greenland to Yakutsk in eastern Siberia.
 The conditions and influencing factors for climate-sensitive infectious diseases in the North are addressed in a set of five interlinked work packages and 12 multidisciplinary research teams, that are analysing

 - Health statistics (work package 1, WP1, Human and animal diseases in the northern Nordic Region),

-- potential landscape change (WP2, Climate change effects in the Nordic Region),
+- Potential landscape change (WP2, Climate change effects in the Nordic Region), and

-- and the associated migration of infectious diseases (WP3, Depicting the geographic spread of climate-sensitive infections in the Nordic Region),
+- Associated migration of infectious diseases (WP3, Depicting the geographic spread of climate-sensitive infections in the Nordic Region),

 - Perception of risk and societal cost, adaptive capacity to cope with the risks and costs, and with strengthening societal CSI infrastructures (WP4, Societal impacts and adaptation needs).

 - Adaptive capacity, gender effects and traditional knowledge are used as integrating factors (WP5, Traditional knowledge, gender and local agency).

 Research results from these investigations are then used in a sixth work package (WP6, The CLINF geographic information system) to build an early warning system for emerging infections that forecasts environmental climate change effects, assessment of societal risk and adaptive capacity on a local scale.
 We envisage this interactive CLINF geographic information system (GIS) to become a valuable tool for policy makers in preparing northern communities for future challenges.